paulo-techie/weatherbot/README.md

 ### Run tests

-Run RSPEC tests using the following on the command line:
+Run RSPEC tests using the following on the command line or terminal:

 rspec